mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 ## AnomalyDetection  {#AnomalyDetection}

-A data science component to apply different anomaly detection models The component needs a data source to apply the model on
+A data science component to apply different anomaly detection models.
+ The component needs a data source to apply the model on.